Dairy and Levothyroxine: Can You Take Them Together?

 Best practical schedule

-Take levothyroxine with a full glass of plain water
+Take levothyroxine with a full glass of plain water, then wait a while before eating, coffee, or other medicines and supplements.

 Important reminders

-• Watch for hidden calcium in plant milks, fortified orange juice, fortified bread, and some bottled waters
+• Watch for hidden calcium in fortified plant milks, some orange juices, breads, and bottled waters.

 Which specific products are affected?